-In the past 30 years, Hurghada has grown to become one of the most popular holiday cities in Egypt and the Red Sea area.
-Hundreds of thousands of tourists from Egypt and abroad visit the city of Hurghada every month.
+During the past 30-years, the city of Hurghada has grown to become one of the most popular holiday cities in Egypt and the Red Sea area.
+Each month hundreds of thousands of tourists from Egypt and abroad visit the city of Hurghada.

 Automatic translations are available for the languages below.
 Click the flag to translate.
 If you wish more language option, leave a comment!
 Choose English to read the original article.

-People all over the world travel Hurghada to enjoy the crystal clear waters of the Red Sea and the unique atmosphere of the city of Hurghada.
+People all over the world travel to Hurghada to enjoy crystal clear waters of the Red Sea and the unique atmosphere of the city.
 There is no place like Hurghada.

-Hurghada is best known for its’ crystal clear waters and climate.
+Hurghada is best known because of its crystal clear waters and climate.
 The weather is good all year round.
-Together these two make Hurghada one of the best holiday destination, for both sun seekers and sea lovers.
-Either you are travelling with your family, friends or partner, there is something for everyone.
+Together, these two make Hurghada one of the best holiday destinations for both sun-seekers and sea lovers.
+Whether you are travelling with your family, friends or partner, there is something for everyone.

-It’s a holiday destination, where you can spend a whole week inside the luxury resort without leaving the hotel area at all.
+Egypt is a holiday destination, where you can spend a whole week inside a luxury resort without leaving the hotel area at all.
 I don’t recommend this, but it’s possible.

 As a city, Hurghada is not very big.
-According to Wikipedia, there are about 260 000 inhabitants in Hurghada.
-For example, there are 9,1 million people living in Cairo (population of Egypt is about 90 million.).
-So, compared to Cairo, Hurghada is a very small city.
+According to Wikipedia, there are only 260 000 inhabitants in Hurghada.
+In contrast, 9,1 million people living are in Cairo (population of Egypt is about 95 million.).
+So, when compared with Cairo, Hurghada is a very small city.

-What comes to names of the areas, there are lots of different versions and spellings for each part of the city.
-I assume that it’s because of the translation from the Arabic language.
+What comes to the names of these areas, there are lots of different versions and spellings for each neighbourhood.
+I assume that the reason for this are the translation made from the Arabic language.
 For example, Sakala can be also Sakkala, Sakalla, Saqqala or Saqala.
-Don’t get confused, if I use different spelling (I’m more confused myself).
+Don’t get confused, if I use different spelling (I’m also very confused myself).

-Most of the citizens in Hurghada have moved there from other cities in Egypt to work.
-Also, there are lots of foreigners working in the tourism industry.
-Actually, it’s quite hard to find someone, whose family is from Hurghada.
+Most of the citizens in Hurghada have moved there from the other cities in Egypt for work.
+There are also lots of foreigners who are working in the tourism industry.
+Actually, it is quite hard to find anyone, whose family is originated from Hurghada.

-At the ’80s Hurghada was a small fish village.
-Now it has spread for over 20 kilometres alongside the Red Sea coastline.
-Who believed this 30 years ago?
+At 80s Hurghada was a small fish village.
+Now it has spread for over 20 kilometres along by the Red Sea coastline.
+Who would have believed this 30-years ago?

-The areas in the city of Hurghada are El Mamsha, Sakkala and El Dahar
+El Mamsha, Sakkala and El Dahar in Hurghada

-There are three main areas in the city of Hurghada, where you need to visit on your holiday in Hurghada.
+Like said earlier, there are three main areas in the city of Hurghada.
+You should visit all these areas on your holiday to Hurghada.
 All the areas are different from each other and they have their own special features.
-This is one of the reasons why I love in Hurghada.
-You never know what to expect.
+This is one of the reasons why I love Hurghada.

 These three areas are: